mccright/rand-notes/Blooms-Taxonomy-n-Planning.md

 There are [a number of intangibles that are important](https://github.com/mccright/rand-notes/blob/master/Interview-Intangible-Qualities-to-Watch-For.md) for your team's, your organization's success.

 There are also a range of capabilities that are more easily measured that need to built into role definitions and then into your evaluation processes.
-One interesting tool for helping ritualize data gathering about new hire candidates for technology-related roles is the cognitive domain of [Bloom's Taxonomu of Educational Obectives](https://en.wikipedia.org/wiki/Bloom%27s_taxonomy).
+One interesting tool for helping ritualize data gathering about new hire candidates for technology-related roles is the cognitive domain of [Bloom's Taxonomy of Educational Obectives](https://en.wikipedia.org/wiki/Bloom%27s_taxonomy).

 ### Blooms Taxonomy